codacy-badger/MetaDataTransformer/README.md

 # MetaDataTransformer
-A Typescript compiler wrapper with reflection capabilities
+A typescript transpiler wrapper with reflection capabilities

 ## Prerequisites
  - npm